oh-facts/Yk/readme.md

 - I will make a wiki to better explain design goals

-- engine is open source. games I make with it will be property of my studio, dear dear
+- engine is foss.
+Do whatever you want with it, except claiming you made it.
+Games that I make with it will be property of my studio, dear dear

 - 21st century schizoid man